chinchang/cta.js/README.md

 **cta.js** works only on Google Chrome currently.
 Other modern browsers are to be supported next.

-For all non-supported browsers, the library does nothing and fallbacks to normal behavior.
-So you don't need to handle anything explicitly for non-supported browsers in your project while using **cta.js**.
+For all non-supported browsers, the library does nothing and fallbacks to normal behavior without any explicit handling in your code.

 Contributing
 -----